-Bottom half is to be taken by school representative to the Emergency Assembly Area.
+The bottom half is to be taken by school representative to the Emergency Assembly Area.
 Top portion to remain with parent and presented at the reunification gate.

 Date: Time:

+1

-(please print your name)
+l(please print your name)

-request the release of the student
+request the release of the scholar,

-(please print name of student)
+(please print name of scholar)

 Signature:

-Relation to student:
+Relation to scholar:

-(Parent/Guardian/Emergency Contact to take this portion to Reunification Gate)
+(Parent/Guardian/Emergency Contact to ta ake this portion to Reunification Gate)

-COPY OF PERMIT FOR RELEASE OF CHILD
+COPY OF PERMIT FOR RELEASE OF C CHILD

+D . -

 Date: Time:

-(please print your name)
+l(please print your name)

-request the release of the student

-(please print name of student)
+request the release of the scholar. (please print name of scholar)

+(р. с.

 Signature:

-Relation to student:
+Relation to scholar:

-(This portion to be sent to Emergency Assembly Area)
+(This portion to be sent to Emergency Ass embly Area)